krispad/krispad/README.md

-- 👋 Hi, I’m @krispad otherwise known as Krish
+- 👋 Hi, I’m @krispad otherwise known as Krishna
 - 👀 I’m interested in .Statistical Modelling and Mathematical Optimization ..
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Fraud Detection using ML and Mathematical Optimization.
 Particularly, interestes in graph analyses and gradient boosting.